 Continued from yesterday’s post, Relaxed and Not So Batty – Part 1.

 We had arrived.
-Since we became parents (and again, and again, and again), Scott and I finally got the go-ahead to make reservations for our first weekend away — no kids.
+Since becoming parents in 2001, Scott and I finally got the go-ahead to make reservations for our first weekend away in ten years — no kids.
 My

 brave generous brother graciously offered to host all four of our kids for the weekend, just so we could relax and enjoy an adult weekend together, whatever we wanted to do.

-Right on cue, and at the 11th hour no less, our youngest came down with croup.
-Our bags already packed, giddy with the thought of waking up to no one else in our beds, we reluctantly canceled our long-awaited plans and took a rain check for a future time with the cousins.
-The companion super-high fever coupled with a potential for airway blockage would require 24/7 Mommy care over the weekend — hopefully not a resulting trip to the ER like the last time.
+Right on cue — at the 11th hour no less — our youngest came down with the croup.
+Bags already packed, giddy with the thought of waking up to no one else in our beds, we reluctantly canceled the anticipated weekend off.
+The companion super-high fever coupled with a potential for airway blockage (signature of the ‘croup’) required 24/7 monitoring, hopefully not resulting trip to the ER like the last time it hit.

-This summer and many months later, the babysitting stars aligned once again.
-As luck would have it, one set of grandparents wanted to have the boys for the weekend and another grandma (who lives nearby) agreed to take the girls.
-Neither of us had any inkling as to what we could do for those four days, so we began looking into local hotels near the drop-off point.
+This summer is now a year later and the babysitting stars aligned once again.
+As luck would have it, both sets of grandparents agreed for a split — boys with one, girls with another — yet neither of us had any inkling as to what we could do for those four days.
+We hurriedly began looking into local hotels near the drop-off point in San Antonio.

 Question: What does one do in the late summer and 100-degree temps of central Texas that doesn’t involve crowds of kids or otherwise loads of people and touristy attractions?